Deutsch: Periode / Español: Período / Português: Período / Français: Période / Italiano: Periodo

 Effective use of periods in a training program involves several key practices:

-- Planning and Periodization: Careful planning of training periods to balance workload and recovery to peak at the right time.
+- Planning and Periodization: Careful planning of training periods to balance Workload and recovery to peak at the right time.

 - Adaptability: Adjusting training periods based on athlete’s progress and feedback to prevent overtraining and injuries.